juhoinkinen/Annif-wiki/Backend:-Maui.md

 limit=1000
 ```

 The parameters specific to Maui are `endpoint` and `tagger`. `endpoint` is the base URL where the Maui Server REST API can be accessed. `tagger` is an identifier for the tagger (combination of configuration, vocabulary and trained model) within Maui Server, very similar to a project within Annif.
 You can use the Annif project ID as the tagger ID.

+Note that if you are using [`docker-compose`](https://github.com/NatLibFi/Annif/wiki/Usage-with-Docker#using-annif-with-gunicorn-nginx-and-maui-backend), the `localhost` in the endpoint entries needs to be replaced with `mauiserver`.

 ## Usage